If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 With this in mind, I’m asking: what about when we use social media in relationships?
 Does it make the good stuff better and the bad stuff worse?
 Are our insecurities heightened because of it?
-Are declarations of love worth more if they come via Facebook?
+Are declarations of love worth more if they come via Insta?
 I’ve been thinking about my own experiences, as well as hounding my Twitter followers – some lovely people have shared their thoughts with me.

 I can’t lie – a lot of my relationships have started in the same way.
-If I was a little chef, my recipe would be this:
+If I was a chef, my recipe would be this:

 Brittany, 24, agrees, but found that too much online contact wasn’t the best thing for her and her boyfriend: “Social media made things easier for my relationship at the beginning, but I think it makes it harder as it goes on.
-It allows you to get to know each other at the start, but soon you begin to rely too much on speaking via a keyboard instead of face to face.”
+It allows you to get to know each other at the start, but soon you begin to rely too much on speaking via messenger instead of face to face.”

 When things finally do get off the ground, there can be something special about sharing stuff online.
-It’s a very open way of telling people you really really like someone – a public declaration of luv.
+It’s a very open way of telling people you really really like someone – a public declaration of love.
 Rosie, 19, feels like this is the case for her relationship.
 “It’s nice when you get publicly appreciated online,” she says, “The downside of social media can be when girls comment flirty things on photos… but overall it doesn’t make a difference because my boyfriend always posts things about me, which is cool.”

-As Rosie explains, social media can be the perfect way to express how proud you are to be with your significant other.
-But what about when the topic of the posts is never you?
+Although, what about when the topic of the posts is never you?
 Amy, who’s 23, reckons that makes things tough: “When me and my ex were together, he moved to university and I stayed at home, because I didn’t get in the first time around.
 Everything he did went on Facebook – including lots of photos of him cuddling girls, them sitting on his knee, that sort of thing.
 He wasn’t on the ball with replying to texts or calls so the paranoia grew.
 It caused a lot of arguments during the year we were in a long distance relationship, because it felt like he was flaunting stuff to make me angry or jealous.”

 Years later, Amy thinks that her current relationship “isn’t about trying to prove anything to anyone.
 He rarely uses Facebook, but it doesn’t matter as he always reassures me or explains where he’s going.
 He’s totally honest with me.”

 Every relationship is different, and that’s what makes them so interesting and weird and completely unique to the people in them.
-Sometimes I listen to stories friends and acquaintances tell me and I’ll say “Great!” while thinking “WHAT.” because their way of doing things is so different to how me and my boyfriend do stuff.
+Sometimes I listen to stories friends and acquaintances tell me and I’ll say “Great!” while thinking “WHAT?” because their way of doing things is so different to how me and my boyfriend do stuff.
 But that’s okay, as long as they’re on the same page and they’re not hurting themselves or anyone else.
-If you’re feeling as if you and your boyfriend or girlfriend aren’t on the same page – or even in the same book – maybe have a chat with them.
+If you’re feeling as if you and your partner aren’t on the same page – or even in the same book – maybe have a chat with them.
 The quicker you can agree on what’s normal for you, the better.
 And if you’re feeling so insecure you’re getting that horrible I-WANT-TO-PUNCH-SOMEONE feeling whenever you click onto Instagram, try to have a think about why that might be.
-Is it something your boyfriend or girlfriend is doing?
+Is it something your partner is doing?
 If it’s really dragging you down, is it time to reconsider the relationship?
 Or is seeing stuff on social media acting as a trigger for existing insecurities you already have?